John Linnell

-John Sidney Linnell (/lɪˈnɛl/ lih-NEL; born June 12, 1959) is an American musician, known primarily as one half of the Brooklyn-based alternative rock band They Might Be Giants with John Flansburgh, which was formed in 1982.
+John Sidney Linnell (/lɪˈnɛl/ lih-NEL; born June 12, 1959) is an American musician and multi-instrumentalist, and is a co-founder of the Brooklyn-based alternative rock band They Might Be Giants, with John Flansburgh, which was formed in 1982.
 In addition to singing and songwriting, he plays accordion, baritone and bass saxophone, clarinet, and keyboards for the group.